Peter Green (musician): 1966–1967: John Mayall and the Bluesbreakers

 In October 1965, before joining Bardens' group, Green had the opportunity to fill in for Eric Clapton in John Mayall & the Bluesbreakers for four gigs.
 Soon afterwards, when Clapton left the Bluesbreakers, Green became a full-time member of Mayall's band from July 1966.

 Mike Vernon, a producer at Decca Records recalls Green's début with the Bluesbreakers:

 Green made his recording debut with the Bluesbreakers in 1966 on the album A Hard Road (1967), which featured two of his own compositions, "The Same Way" and "The Supernatural".
 The latter was one of Green's first instrumentals, which would soon become a trademark.
 So proficient was he that his musician friends bestowed upon him the nickname "The Green God," itself a reference to Eric Clapton's nickname "God".
 In 1967, Green decided to form his own blues band and left the Bluesbreakers.
+Green attributed this decision to his dissatisfaction with the musical direction of the Bluesbreakers, which he believed was veering away from blues music.